Nandita Das: Voice Narration

+Nandita Das Initiatives

+Nandita Das Initiatives LLP (NDI) was set up in 2016 by Nandita Das.
+NDI’s first venture, Manto, premiered at the Cannes Film Festival.
+In 2019, NDI produced a music video called India’s Got Colour to celebrate diversity in skin tones and call out colourism.
+In 2020, during the pandemic, NDI made a short film, Listen to Her, that dealt with the rise in domestic violence and the workload that women suffered.
+It was supported by UNESCO and other UN bodies.
+The company produced her third feature film, Zwigato, which premiered at the Toronto International Film Festival in 2022.

+Festival jury

+In September 2025, Das served as a member of the Competition Jury at the 30th Busan International Film Festival.

 Personal life

 In 2002, Das married Saumya Sen. The couple began Leapfrog, a media organisation geared towards making socially conscious ad films.
 The couple divorced in 2007.
 After dating Subodh Maskara, a Mumbai industrialist, for a couple of months, she married him on 2 January 2010 and moved to Mumbai.
 Das and Maskara have a son named Vihaan.
 In January 2017, the couple announced that they have parted ways.

 Nandita Das is an atheist.
-She claims she has no religious affiliation -- "If I aligned with anything it would probably be Buddhism," she said.
+"If I align with anything it would probably be Buddhism," she said.